-Marin et al. (1998) described the presence of Dysidea fragilis in a hypersaline coastal lagoon (42-47 g/l) in El Mar Menor, Spain.
+Marin et al. (1998) described the presence of Dysidea fragilis in a hypersaline coastal lagoon (42-47 g/l) in La Mar Menor, Spain.
 No evidence could be found for characterizing sponges.
 Studies on hydroids have found that prey capture rates may be affected by salinity and temperature (Gili & Hughes, 1995) although no evidence was found for species that characterize this biotope.
-This biotope occurs in Full salinity (Connor et al., 2004).
-An increase to hypersaline conditions is likely to affect the characterizing species, but 'No evidence' to support an assessment could be found.